Off-duty cop knocked out at Tennessee wedding after racist comments, reports say - Bioreports

-An off-duty police officer was knocked unconscious with one Bioreports News at a wedding reception in Tennessee last month after witnesses said he made racist comments, according to police records.
+An off-duty police officer was knocked unconscious with one punch at a wedding reception in Tennessee last month after witnesses said he made racist comments, according to police records.

 Holt is white.
 The man he was speaking to is Black.